 - Written Assignment: Attempt / Submission Requirement - Students must attempt/submit this assessment item to pass the course.

-- Quiz: Minimum Grade / Mark Requirement - Students must obtain a specified minimum grade / mark in this assessment item to pass the course. - 100% mastery in medication calculation quiz.
+- Quiz: Minimum Grade / Mark Requirement - Students must obtain a specified minimum grade / mark in this assessment item to pass the course. - Students must gain a score of 100% in the medication calculation quiz to pass the course

 Face to Face On Campus 6 hour(s) per Week for 6 Weeks

 Tutorials can be delivered either face to face or online.

 The University of Newcastle acknowledges the traditional custodians of the lands within our footprint areas: Awabakal, Darkinjung, Biripai, Worimi, Wonnarua, and Eora Nations.
 We also pay respect to the wisdom of our Elders past and present.